visualopsholdings/nodes-web/README.md

 ### 25 Sep 2024
 - Implement framework for Etags.
-- We have a "none" and a "simpleTime" etag for now.
+- We have a "none", "simpleTime", and "modifyDate" etags for now.